‘This is God’s grace’: Illinois teen hopes to create memories while battling terminal brain tumor

 The night prior, Worley complained of a headache after pitching in a baseball game.

-He was not breathing and had vomit in his mouth.
-Wilson said she heard people talking about life-saving techniques at a wedding two weeks prior and she was able to get him conscious before going to the emergency room.
+He wasn’t breathing when Wilson found him.
+She said she heard people talking about life-saving techniques at a wedding two weeks prior, and she was able to get him conscious before going to the emergency room.

 “I just remembered everything,” Wilson said.
 “Our older son had a severe suicide attempt and I found him.
 This time I was not panicking.”